AlexWorx/ALib-Class-Library/README.md

 ## Thanks ##

-Our thanks go to all supporters that did and do help realizing this project.
-Furthermore to just all of these millions of supporters of *free software*, including:
+Our thanks go to all supporters that did and do help to realize this project.
+Furthermore, to just all of these millions of supporters of *free software*, including:
 - The [GNU/Linux](https://gnu.org) project and community,
 - The [LLVM/Clang](http://llvm.org/) project,
 - The [CMake](https://cmake.org/) project,